Tips & Tricks blog

 Sure, I can hear you groaning; but stick with me – these are bonkers times.
 And there’s a definite method to my madness.

 At a time of considerable uncertainty, we need things to occupy our minds.
-None of us have ever experienced a pandemic like this before and it is new territory.
+None of us has ever experienced a pandemic like this before and it is new territory.

 But, it’s not the end of days!
 Life will go back to normal soon enough.
 And we shouldn’t let our brains turn to rot in the meantime.